MoldyMacaroniX/dashword.net/_src/posts/robtop-announced-the-geometry-dash-2-2-release-date-in-the-worst-way-possible.md

 Ultimately, I am glad RobTop at least warned us that 2.2 wouldn't be releasing on time.
 I just wish he did so more officially like when he finally confirmed the update would be delayed.
 A few Discord messages lost in the sea of conversation is a far cry from an official status update on Twitter and YouTube.

-Ultimately, however, I think this all boils down to **RobTop greatly underestimating how long 2.2 would take to finish.**
+However, I think this all boils down to **RobTop greatly underestimating how long 2.2 would take to finish.**

 As the developer of [this very website you're on](/), I know more than most how difficult it is to aproximate how long a given programming task will take.
 I will start something at 10:00 PM expecting it to only take 15 minutes, but then see the clock at 1:00 AM and wonder where all the time went.

 But this is hardly an excuse.
 If you are going to be so bold enough as to give a release date in one of the most hyped up Geometry Dash videos ever, you should not delay such a release due to anything short of *Armageddon*.

-Given how server migration took nearly twice as long as expected and we're nearly two weeks into November with no word from RobTop on how close 2.2 is, one thing is clear: RobTop did not give himself anywhere near enough time to finish 2.2.
+Given how server migration took nearly twice as long as expected and we're well over a week into November with no word from RobTop on how close 2.2 is, one thing is clear: RobTop did not give himself anywhere near enough time to finish 2.2.

 # Exhibit C: RobTop blew his second chance